ealdent/ealdent.github.com/_posts/2008-12-25-jekyll-and-hyde.markdown

 title: Jekyll and Hyde
 ---

 I have settled on the decision of migrating my blog engine from [WordPress.com][:wordpress] (WPC) to [Jekyll][:jekyll].
 There are a number of disadvantages of using WPC that have been bothering me, but the alternatives weren't much better.
-One option I had was to share a slice with a couple friends running [WordPress.org][:wporg], but the tradeoff between WPC and WPO were not enough to really justify that.
+One option I had was to share a slice with a couple friends running [WordPress.org][:wporg], but the tradeoff between configurability and traffic boosts weren't enough to justify it.
 I'll describe Jekyll after going through some advantages and disadvantages I'm currently facing.

 ### Advantages of WordPress.com